aksoli666/shop/README.md

 ### With these steps, your application should be up and running locally in no time!
 ---

+---

+# Demonstration 🎥

+While most are familiar with the general idea of an online bookstore, this project showcases its functionality through **Postman**.

+[**CLICK HERE**](https://olexsandradorofeieiva.wistia.com/medias/6fco5qik1i) to explore the world of possibilities where every book finds its reader! 📚✨

 ## Final Notes ✨